Sanjay-dev22/jayakrishnass/README.md

 ## 🚀 Overview

-A full-stack web application that allows researchers to manage and showcase their academic profile through a dynamic and editable interface.
+A full-stack web application for a researcher to manage and showcase his academic profile through a dynamic and editable interface.

 The system includes an **admin dashboard**, authentication, and backend integration using Supabase for real-time data management.